Cindelevelyn/advice/README.md

 # advice

-Do you need a advice today?
+Do you need an advice today?
 This site is here for you!

 ___Get an advice and don't forget: Life Goes On!___ 🍃